tannewt/wa-law.org/bill/2021-22/sb/5310/1/README.md

 2. (a) **Except as provided in (b) of this subsection, malicious** mischief in the third degree is a gross misdemeanor.

     b. **Malicious mischief in the third degree is a class C felony if the person is armed with a deadly weapon and uses the deadly weapon to cause damage to property during the commission of the crime.**

+## Section 12
+> This section adds a new section to an existing chapter [35.21](/rcw/35_cities_and_towns/35.021_miscellaneous_provisions.md).
+Here is the [modified chapter](rcw/35_cities_and_towns/35.021_miscellaneous_provisions.md) for context.

+1. Political subdivisions, including cities and towns, are prohibited from intentionally withdrawing law enforcement and fire and rescue services for indefinite periods of time, in specifically bounded areas, within their local jurisdiction.

+2. Any political subdivision that violates subsection (1) of this section may be liable for the loss of life, injury, theft, damage, or destruction of property resulting from any riot or unlawful assembly of persons engaged in disturbing the public peace if the police, or other proper authorities, have not exercised reasonable care or diligence in the prevention or suppression of such riot or assembly.
+In addition to other actual damages, damages may include loss of business or right of enjoyment for the failure to maintain public safety in public rights-of-way.

+3. In addition to any other remedies and sanctions provided in this section for a violation of subsection (1) of this section, based on a judicial finding or legislative determination, a political subdivision may be subject to a fine of $10,000 per day until its services are brought into compliance.

+## Section 13
+> This section adds a new section to an existing chapter [35.21](/rcw/35_cities_and_towns/35.021_miscellaneous_provisions.md).
+Here is the [modified chapter](rcw/35_cities_and_towns/35.021_miscellaneous_provisions.md) for context.

+1. Cities with a population of more than 50,000 inhabitants must maintain a law enforcement-to-inhabitant ratio of at least one law enforcement officer for each 1,000 inhabitants.

+2. Any city with a population of 50,000 or more that violates subsection (1) of this section may be liable for the loss of life, injury, theft, damage, or destruction of property resulting from any riot or unlawful assembly of persons engaged in disturbing the public peace if the police, or other proper authorities, have not exercised reasonable care or diligence in the prevention or suppression of such riot or assembly.
+In addition to other actual damages, damages may include loss of business or right of enjoyment for the failure to maintain public safety in public rights-of-way.

+3. In addition to any other remedies and sanctions provided in this section for a violation of subsection (1) of this section, based on a judicial finding or legislative determination, a city with a population of 50,000 or more may be subject to a fine of $10,000 per day until its services are brought into compliance.

+## Section 14
+> This section adds a new section to an existing chapter [36.01](/rcw/36_counties/36.001_general_provisions.md).
+Here is the [modified chapter](rcw/36_counties/36.001_general_provisions.md) for context.

+1. Political subdivisions, including counties, are prohibited from intentionally withdrawing law enforcement and fire and rescue services for indefinite periods of time, in specifically bounded areas, within their local jurisdiction.

+2. Any political subdivision that violates subsection (1) of this section may be liable for the loss of life, injury, theft, damage, or destruction of property resulting from any riot or unlawful assembly of persons engaged in disturbing the public peace if the police, or other proper authorities, have not exercised reasonable care or diligence in the prevention or suppression of such riot or assembly.
+In addition to other actual damages, damages may include loss of business or right of enjoyment for the failure to maintain public safety in public rights-of-way.

+3. In addition to any other remedies and sanctions provided in this section for a violation of subsection (1) of this section, based on a judicial finding or legislative determination, a political subdivision may be subject to a fine of $10,000 per day until its services are brought into compliance.

+## Section 15
+> This section adds a new section to an existing chapter [36.01](/rcw/36_counties/36.001_general_provisions.md).
+Here is the [modified chapter](rcw/36_counties/36.001_general_provisions.md) for context.

+1. Counties with a population of greater than 30,000 inhabitants must maintain a law enforcement-to-inhabitant ratio of at least one law enforcement officer for each 1,000 inhabitants.

+2. Any county with a population greater than 30,000 inhabitants that violates subsection (1) of this section may be liable for the loss of life, injury, theft, damage, or destruction of property resulting from any riot or unlawful assembly of persons engaged in disturbing the public peace if the police, or other proper authorities, have not exercised reasonable care or diligence in the prevention or suppression of such riot or assembly.
+In addition to other actual damages, damages may include loss of business or right of enjoyment for the failure to maintain public safety in public rights-of-way.

+3. In addition to any other remedies and sanctions provided herein for a violation of subsection (1) of this section, based on a judicial finding or legislative determination, a county with a population greater than 30,000 inhabitants may be subject to a fine of $10,000 per day until its services are brought into compliance.

 ## Section 16